lacework-alliances/lacework-control-tower-cfn/DEV_README.md

 [AWS Control Tower Landing Zone Set Up](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html#step-two)

 ## Lambda Functions
-- Setup - The Setup function is run when the control-tower-integration.template.yml stack is created.
+- **Setup** - The Setup function is run when the control-tower-integration.template.yml stack is created.
 It does the following:
     * Sets up the initial access token and stores it using AWS secrets manager.
     * Creates the lacework-aws-cfg-member.template.yml, lacework-aws-ct-audit.template.yml and lacework-aws-ct-log.template.yml stacksets.
     * Executes lacework-aws-ct-audit.template.yml and lacework-aws-ct-log.template.yml stack instances for the Audit and Log Archive account respectively.
     * Adds the Lacework CloudTrail cloud account using the AWS Control Tower centralized CloudTrail S3 bucket.
     * If "Monitor existing accounts" is chosen, executes lacework-aws-cfg-member.template.yml stack instances for all existing AWS accounts.
 This adds Lacework Config cloud account for each AWS Account.
     * Sends Honeycomb telemetry.
-- Account - The Account function is executed when an AWS Control Tower lifecycle event for a new AWS Account enrollment.
-This executes lacework-aws-cfg-member.template.yml stack instance for the enrolled AWS account.
-This adds Lacework Config cloud account for this AWS Account.
+- **Account** - The Account function is executed when an AWS Control Tower lifecycle event for a new AWS Account enrollment.
+This executes a lacework-aws-cfg-member.template.yml stack instance for the enrolled AWS account.
+This adds a Lacework Config cloud account for this AWS Account.
-- Auth - This function periodically checks the Lacework access token for expiration and refreshes it if necessary.
+- **Auth** - This function periodically checks the Lacework access token for expiration and refreshes it if necessary.

 ## CloudFormation Templates
-- control-tower-integration.template.yml - This is the master CloudFormation template and sets up all the initial resources: Lambda functions, roles, policies, sns and event rules.
+- **control-tower-integration.template.yml** - This is the master CloudFormation template and sets up all the initial resources: Lambda functions, roles, policies, SNS and event rules.
-- lacework-aws-cfg-member.template.yml - This template closely resembles the standard Lacework configuration template and enable a Lacework Config type cloud account.
+- **lacework-aws-cfg-member.template.yml** - This template closely resembles the standard Lacework configuration template and enables a Lacework Config type cloud account.
-- lacework-aws-ct-audit.template.yml - This template sets up an SQS queue in the Audit AWS account where the AWS Control Tower CloudTrail SNS topic resides.
+- **lacework-aws-ct-audit.template.yml** - This template sets up an SQS queue in the Audit AWS account where the AWS Control Tower CloudTrail SNS topic resides.
 Lacework receives CloudTrail update messages from the SQS queue.
-- lacework-aws-ct-log.template.yml - This template configures CloudTrail S3 bucket access in the Log Archive account where this bucket resides.
+- **lacework-aws-ct-log.template.yml** - This template configures CloudTrail S3 bucket access in the Log Archive account where this bucket resides.

 ## Lacework Control Tower Public S3 Buckets
 Released Lambda packages and templates are placed in the following S3 bucket.
 Customers deploy the solution from this bucket.